Hugam: Demographics

-According to the 2011 Census of India, Hugam is 246.5 hectares in area, with 1770people in about 311 houses.
+According to the 2011 Census of India, Hugam is 246.5 hectares in area, with 1770 people in about 311 houses.
 Kashmiri is the major language, while Urdu, Hindi and English are also spoken.

 The inhabitants of this village include both Muslims and Hindus.
 There are currently two middle schools, two primary schools and a high school.
 The people are mainly engaged into the business of agriculture and horticulture apart from working in various other professions of public, private and government sectors.